zooniverse/panoptes/README.md

 The Panoptes public API is documented [here](http://docs.panoptes.apiary.io), using [apiary.io](http://apiary.io).

-If you're interested in how Panoptes is implemented check out the [wiki](https://github.com/zooniverse/Panoptes/wiki) and the [Data Model Description](https://github.com/zooniverse/Panoptes/wiki/DataModel).

 ## Requirements

 Since Panoptes uses Docker to manage its environment, the requirements listed below are also found in `docker-compose.yml`.
 The means by which a new Panoptes instance is created with Docker is located in the `Dockerfile`.
 If you plan on using Docker to manage Panoptes, skip ahead to Installation.